python/cpython/Doc/library/pyexpat.rst

 .. data:: XML_ERROR_UNDEFINED_ENTITY

-   A reference was made to a entity which was not defined.
+   A reference was made to an entity which was not defined.

 .. data:: XML_ERROR_UNKNOWN_ENCODING